Crown-Commercial-Service/CMpDevEnvironment/README.md

 The example NPM module actually contains a simple class for this purpose and is used by the example application.

-Database and Elastic Search connection information is also supplied as environment variables:
+Database, Redis and Elastic Search connection information is also supplied as environment variables:

 - CCS_DEFAULT_DB_URL
 - CCS_DEFAULT_DB_TYPE